 Emission factors proposed for the Tier 3 methodology are functions of the vehicle type (emission standard, fuel, capacity or weight) and travelling speed.
 These have been deduced on the basis of a large number of experimental data, i.e. individual vehicles which have been measured over different laboratories in Europe and their emission performance has been summarised in a database.
 Emission factors per speed class are average emission levels of the individual vehicles.
 As a result, the uncertainty of the emission factor depends on the variability of the individual vehicle measurements for the particular speed class.
 This uncertainty has been characterized in the report of Kouridis et al. (2009) for each type of vehicle, pollutant, and speed classes.
 The tables are not repeated in this report due to their size.
-In general, the variability of the emission factors depends on the variability of a few percentage units of the mean value to more than two times the emission factor value for some speed classes with limited emission information.
+In general, the variability of the emission factors depends on the pollutant, the vehicle type, and the speed class considered.
+The standard deviations range from a few percentage units of the mean value to more than two times the emission factor value for some speed classes with limited emission information.